 The overall channel systems range from 2.5 to 0.9 km long and 1.6 to 1 km wide.
 They are all incised into dolomite bedrock and coarse gravel.
-Regional slopes in the plateaus where the networks are incised are very small (see table 3), and the number of tributaries varies from 5 in network 4 to 17 in network 2, consistent with networks elsewhere in the island.
-Table 3 contains a summary of morphological field observations of subglacial channels.
+Regional slopes in the plateaus where the networks are incised are very small (see Table 3), and the number of tributaries varies from 5 in SG 4 to 17 tributaries in SG 2, consistent with networks elsewhere in the island.
+Table 3 contains a summary of morphological